-- 1.4.1 The term of appointment for standing and select committees is two years from September to August. - 1.4.2 An individual can serve for up to two consecutive two-year terms on any one committee with the exception of the Community Planning Advisory Committee and the Youth Focus Committee, which will have no limitation on the number of terms a committee member may serve. - 1.4.3 Committee stability and membership continuity will be taken into account when considering re-appointments for a consecutive term.
+- 1.4.1 The term of appointment for standing and select committees is two years from January to December. - 1.4.2 An individual can serve for up to two consecutive two-year terms on any one committee with the exception of the Youth Focus Committee, which will have no limitation on the number of terms a committee member may serve. - 1.4.3 Committee stability and membership continuity will be taken into account when considering re-appointments for a consecutive term.